Criminal Justice

 European research demonstrates the invaluable role that the arts can play in the offender rehabilitation process.
 Despite this, outside of Britain, there are few accredited training programmes to prepare artists for work inside prisons or to formally accredit staff using the arts inside prisons.

-Through the Cred-ability programme, experts in delivering arts within prisons collaborate with education experts to develop a training programme for artists (adaptable in a European context), and to create a framework to accredit practitioners delivering arts education in prisons
+Through the Cred-ability programme, experts in delivering arts within prisons collaborate with education experts to develop a training programme for artists (adaptable in a European context), and to create a framework to accredit practitioners delivering arts education in prisons.

 The training empowers participants in their creativity, while preparing them for work in challenging settings, using a mixed media approach and up-to-date digital technologies.
 The programme provides the first accredited course of its kind and the qualification is recognised internationally.